emilearthur/fastblog/_posts/2021-08-18-DataClass - Inheritance-and-Composition.md

 ```

-From the code above, I guess you're wondering there is the use of `__post_init__` method and its purpose.
+Lots of code above, right?
+Plus, I guess you're wondering the use and purpose of the `__post_init__` method.

-Though `dataclass` decorator automate creation of `__init__` method for us, we would like to get control of this process to tune it for our use.
-Including `__post_init__` in our class, we can provide other instruction for modifying fields or even instantiate other data.
+Though the `dataclass` decorator automates the creation of the `__init__` method, at some point, we would like to get control of this process to tune it for our use.
+Including `__post_init__` in our class, we can provide other instructions for modifying fields or even instantiate other data as we please.

-As you can see in the `Manager` class, we inherited Employee, ManagerRole, SalaryPolicy class and used `__post_init__` to initialize `SalaryPolicy` class.
+As you can see in the `Manager` class, we inherited Employee, ManagerRole, SalaryPolicy classes and used `__post_init__` to initialize the `SalaryPolicy` class.
 We also used `super()`, which allows us to call methods of the superclass in our subclass.

-To test our multple inheritance, we modify our program as done below
+To test our multiple inheritance, we modify our program as done below;

 ```python
 import Manager, Secretary, SalesPerson, FactoryWorker, TemporarySecretary